-The Steering Committee will consider proposals for all types of meetings on topics within the scope of the Programme and with a European or international dimension.
+The Steering Committee will consider proposals for conferences, workshops and schools on topics within the scope of the Programme and with a European or international dimension.
 They will be assessed on their scientific quality and relevance to the Programme.
-Priority will be given to meetings taking place in countries that financially support the Programme (see the Programme home page) and the applicants must be established scientists/researchers based in a country in which the ESF has a Member Organisation or from any other country in which a contributing organisation is based.
+Priority will be given to meetings taking place in countries that financially support the Programme (see the Programme home page), and the applicants should be established scientists/researchers based in a country in which the ESF has a Member Organisation or from any other country in which a contributing organisation is based.